Covisint/cui-idm-b2x/docs/features/cui-framework/cui-i18n.md

 B2X has been built to easily allow you to integrate the regular or customized cui-i18n library via the `appConfig.json` file.
 B2X can also always dynamically reference your most up to date i18n assets to prevent any caching issues when configured to work with the versioned assets.

+NOTE: Whether you use versioned or non-versioned i18n assets, you will have to update the `grunt copy task` to properly work based on what assets you will be using.
+This is done in the `./tasks/copy.js` file.
+The copy task carries over all relevant files into the `./build` directory that ends up running on the server.
+To test if this works properly for you run `grunt build` and then `grunt demo`.
+This will run the application fron the build folder.

 #### Basic i18n App Config

 This is the simplest configuration that will target the unversioned assets of cui-i18n.